Thurston's fragmentation and c-principles: Introduction

-induces a homology isomorphism. \end{thm} \begin{rem} The improvement of the connectivity in \Cref{fragment}, in particular, as we shall see will be useful to prove Mather-Thurston type theorems for different geometric structures.
-One can also use this method to give a different proof of McDuff's theorem on the local homology of volume preserving diffeomorphisms (\cite{mcduff1983local, MR707329}) using the methods of this paper.
+induces a homology isomorphism. \end{thm} \begin{rem} The connectivity hypothesis in \Cref{fragment} and \Cref{main} is improved by one compared to the original Thurston's deformation technique.
+And as we shall see, this improvement will be useful to prove Mather-Thurston-type theorems for different geometric structures.
+One can also use this method to give a different proof of McDuff's theorem on the local homology of volume-preserving diffeomorphisms (\cite{mcduff1983local, MR707329}) using the methods of this paper.
 In that case $F(D^n)$ is at best $(n-1)$-connected (see \cite[Remark 2, part (a)]{haefliger1971homotopy}). \end{rem} It would be interesting to see if Thurston's method gives a different proof of Vassiliev's c-principle theorem (\cite{MR1168473}).
 In the last section, we discuss how one could use Thurston's fragmentation idea for the space of functions on $M$ avoiding singularities of codimension $\text{dim}(M)+2$.
 However, our main motivation still lies in foliation theory.

-Fragmentation property of foliation with different transverse structures (\cite{MR2509723, MR2284795, MR2729009}) have been extensively studied and conjecturally it is expected that an analogue of Thurston's theorem, or so called Mather-Thurston's theory (for PL-homeomorphisms see \cite[Section 5]{MR0339195} and for a different version see also \cite{MR1200422}, for contactomorphisms see \cite{MR2729009}) should also hold for them.
+Fragmentation property of foliation with different transverse structures (\cite{MR2509723, MR2284795, MR2729009}) have been extensively studied and conjecturally it is expected that an analog of Thurston's theorem or so-called Mather-Thurston's theory (for PL-homeomorphisms see \cite[Section 5]{MR0339195} and for a different version see also \cite{MR1200422}, for contactomorphisms see \cite{MR2729009}) should also hold for them.
 We prove in \Cref{newMT} new variants of Mather-Thurston's theorem for contactomorphisms and PL-homeomorphisms which were conjectured by Rybicki and Gelfand-Fuks/Greenberg respectively.